What is peer review?

 Background

 Reviewers play a pivotal role in scholarly publishing.
 The peer review system exists to validate academic work, helps to improve the quality of published research, and increases networking possibilities within research communities.
-Despite criticisms, peer review is still the only widely accepted method for research validation and has continued successfully with relatively minor changes for some 350 years.
+Despite some limitations, peer review is still the only widely accepted method for research validation.

 Elsevier relies on the peer review process to uphold the quality and validity of individual articles and the journals that publish them.